This is an old revision of the document!

 - Right-clicking the row and selecting

-to change status to Deletes Allowed - Right-clicking the row and selecting
+Allowto change status to Deletes Allowed - Right-clicking the row and selecting

-to remove the Volumes before deletion of any Volumes located in a Repository with Deletes Allowed status.
+Removeto remove the Volumes before deletion of any Volumes located in a Repository with Deletes Allowed status.

-to the delete confirmation to delete the Volumes.
+Click Delete Volumes and Yes to the delete confirmation to delete the Volumes.

-to the delete confirmation is your last opportunity to cancel the delete function.
+As deleting Volumes is permanent, clicking No to the delete confirmation is your last opportunity to cancel the delete function.

 When a Volume is deleted its historical entries remain in the database.
-If a deleted Volume is added back into the database, all previous history records including when deleted and added back, are listed under that Volumes History
+If a deleted Volume is added back into the database, all previous history records including when deleted and added back, are listed under that Volumes History tab.

-As setting Repository to Allow Deletes alters the properties of that Repository, if required, reset the Repository to no deletes by right-clicking the required Repository, selecting Properties
+As setting Repository to Allow Deletes alters the properties of that Repository, if required, reset the Repository to no deletes by right-clicking the required Repository, selecting Properties and change the Allow Deletes field in the Options tab to false.

 See Special Operations Menu for further information.